Start Here To Get The 360 Degree Feedback You Crave

 You don’t have to wait for HR.
 You can build your own Do It Yourself (DIY) 360 Degree Feedback Process to gain important insights to guide your development.

 The upside (or downside), depending on your perspective, is that it’s not anonymous.
+So you’re having real courageous conversations, that you can build on over time.

 At the end of this article, we’ve included instructions for a DIY (Do It Yourself 360-Degree Feedback) that we use in our programs.
 But before you go there, here are a few simple foundations to consider.